elotroalex/cahier-anf/_texts/translation.md

 - {:.pr} You have to know how far my cowardice went.
 - {:.pr} One evening in a streetcar, facing me, a Negro.
 - {:.pr.i} He was a Negro big as a gorilla trying to make himself tiny on a streetcar bench.
 He tried to leave behind his gigantic legs and his starving boxer’s shaky hands on that filthy streetcar bench.
 - {:.pr} And everything had left him, was leaving him.
 His nose, which looked like a shaved down peninsula, and his Negritude itself, discolored by the action of a tireless tanning.
 And the tanner was Poverty.
 A sudden large-eared bat whose claw marks had scarred scabious islands on his face.
-Or rather, he was a tireless worker, Misery working on some hideous cartridge.
+Or rather, he was a tireless worker, Poverty working on some hideous cartridge.
 We could see very well how the industrious and malicious thumb had modeled the humped forehead, pierced the nose with two parallel and disturbing tunnels, lengthened the excessiveness of the lower lip, and in a stroke of caricatural genius, planed, polished and varnished the tiniest, cutest little ear in all of creation.
 - {:.pr.i} He was a gangling Negro without rhyme or reason.
 - {:.pr.i} A Negro with a voice foggy with alcohol and misery.
 - {:.pr.i} A Negro whose eyes rolled with bloody weariness.
 - {:.pr.i} A shameless Negro, and his toes sniggered quite stinkily at the bottom of the half-open lair of his shoes.

-- {:.pr.i} You can't really say that Poverty had made any real effort to finish him off.
+- {:.pr.i} You can't really say that Poverty had to make much of an effort to finish him off.
-- {:.pr.i} She had hollowed out the eye-socket, had made it up with a dusting of make-up and rheum mixed together.
+- {:.pr.i} She had hollowed out the eye-socket, and plastered it with make-up made of dust and rheum mixed together.
 - {:.pr.i} She had stretched the empty space between the firm grip of the jaws and the cheekbones of an old, decaying cheek.
 She had planted the little glowing stakes of a days-old beard on them.
 She had thrown his heart into a panic, hunched his back.
 - {:.pr.i} And the whole thing perfectly added up to one hideous Negro, a cranky Negro, a melancholy Negro, a slumped Negro, his hands gathered in prayer on a gnarled stick.
 A Negro buried in an old, threadbare jacket.
 A funny, ugly Negro, and the women behind me were looking at him and giggling.
 - {:.pr.i} I turned, my eyes proclaiming that I had nothing in common with that monkey.